jvanderl/flogo-components/activity/modbustcp/README.md

 | address     | The address where to perform the operation |
 | numElements | The number of coils/inputs/registers to be read/written |
 | data        | The data needed to perform the operation (only used for write operations) |
+| returnAs    | The type of data that is returned

 ## Outputs
 | Output  | Description    |